potassco/clorm/README.rst

    #minimize { T@1,D : assignment(_,D,T) }.

-Assume that this ASP program is in a file ``quickstart.lp``.
+Now, assume that this ASP program is in a file ``quickstart.lp``.

 We now write a Python program that loads up this ASP program, gives it a problem instance (i.e., a list of drivers and items to be delivered) and generates a solution as an assignment of drivers to deliver items.
+The following gives a breakdown of this Python program.

 First we need to import from the relavant libraries